Guidelines for the Praxis Award Competition

-Applicants are strongly advised to first read the general information page about the award, and then thoroughly review the entire list of entry procedures below.
-The questions and criteria provided should serve to orient you as to what constitutes a strong application.
-Beginning in 2017, WAPA will implement a two-stage application process.
+Entrants are strongly advised to first read the general information page about the award competition, and then thoroughly review the entire list of entry procedures below.
+The questions and criteria provided should serve to orient you as to what constitutes a strong submission.
+The Praxis Award competition has a two-stage submission process.

-Potential applicants are strongly encouraged to submit a 2-pp pre-entry form by May 1, 2017.
-The pre-entry form will serve to determine if your project or effort is a good fit for the Praxis Award.
+Although it is not required, potential entrants are strongly encouraged to complete and submit a 2-pp pre-entry form by May 1, 2019.
+The pre-entry will serve to determine if your project or effort is a good fit for the Praxis Award competition.

 Pre-Entry Form Submission Procedure

 The pre-entry form should be completed and submitted in PDF or MS Word format before the May 1 deadline.
-Forms should be emailed to the Praxis Award chair at terrymredding (at) gmail.com.
+Completed forms should be emailed to the Praxis Award chair Robert Winthrop at (email TBA).
 All submissions will be acknowledged within 24 hrs.
-Applicants will be advised within three weeks as to whether they should go on to complete a full application.
+Entrants will be advised within three weeks as to whether they should go on to complete a full application packet.

-Should entrants receive a positive response to their pre-entry forms from the Praxis Committee, they will be invited to complete a full nomination packet.
-If entrants did not complete a pre-entry form, they may still complete the full application.
-However, entrants who submit a pre-entry form will enjoy something of an advantage.
-The deadline for full applications is July 1, 2017.Nomination Packet
+Should entrants receive a positive response to their pre-entries from the Praxis Committee, they will be invited to complete a full entry packet.
+If entrants do not complete a pre-entry form, they may still complete the full entry packet in the competition.
+However, those who submit a pre-entry will enjoy something of an advantage.
+The deadline for full applications is July 1, 2019.Full Application Packet

-1. A 2-pp cover page (download template below) with the following information:
+1. A 2-pp cover page with the following information:

 2. A descriptive essay (maximum five to ten single-spaced, numbered pages, 12-point font, 1" margins) that: